 4. Identify and analyse the role of public participation and local knowledge in impact assessment;

-5. Analyse and interpret literature and communicate findings in written and verbal formats.
+5. Analyse and interpret literature and communicate findings.

 - Historical background and contemporary approaches to integrated impact assessment and sustainability;